hikikones/bevy-sequential-actions/README.md

 It contains two components:

 * The `ActionFinished` component which must be used in order to declare that an action is finished.
-* The `ActionAgent` component which is optionally used for getting the entity id for the `agent`.
+* The `ActionAgent` component which is optionally used for getting the entity ID for the `agent`.

 A simple wait action follows.